More Ryan, Karlsson heroics as Senators take 3-1 series lead over Bruins

 And it sure seems like a lot of the bounces are going the Senators’ way … but give them credit.
 They’re absolutely seizing the day when given the chance.

 Bobby Ryan ranks as one of the biggest stories.
 After occasionally being in Guy Boucher’s doghouse in 2016-17, Ryan now has the game-winning goal in consecutive games.
-After going the OT-winner in Game 3, he scored Game 4’s only goal in a 1-0 win.
+He followed up the OT-winner in Game 3 with Game 4’s only goal in a 1-0 win.

 With that, the Senators now have a commanding 3-1 series lead after – narrowly – taking both games in Boston.